CZhouLab/BAMBI/README.md

 ## Usage

-## Step 0: RNASeq_Preprocessing.py
+### Step 0: RNASeq_Preprocessing

+This script proprocess RNA-Seq raw data into FPKM and ReadCount table

+Because RNA-Seq data preprocess is very time consuming, it only work in the high performance computing cluster in Linux

-it needs to input a table which includes the sequecning files information, relative sample files provided:
+it needs to input a table which includes the sequecning files information in "--inputCSV", relative sample files provided:

 •       "sample_name"